antonwierenga/amazonmq-cli/README.md

 # amazonmq-cli
 Command-line tool (Windows/macOS/Linux) to interact with the Amazon MQ message broker.
-It can also interact with a regular ActiveMQ broker (JMX not required) as long as amazonmq-cli has access to the [ActiveMQ Web Console](https://activemq.apache.org/web-console) of the broker.
+Interaction with a regular ActiveMQ broker (JMX not required) is also supported.
+The [ActiveMQ Web Console](https://activemq.apache.org/web-console) must be available for amazonmq-cli to function properly.

 ![screenshot](/amazonmq_screenshot.jpg)